Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.5.7 =

+* Added disconnect feature to allow disconnecting the Patreon account connected to local WP account
+* Users can disconnect their Patreon accounts from their profile page
+* Users can connect their Patreon accounts from their WP profile page
+* Admins can disconnect any user's Patreon account from tat user's WP profile page
+* Admins cant reconnect another user's Patreon account
+* Conditional text for users and admins in connect/disconnect interface
+* Added conditional warning to post sync wizard screen to show for installations that still use API v1 about post sync requiring API v2 and v1 causing errors
+* Added conditional warning to options about post sync requiring api v2
+* Linked to guide from post sync api v2 requirement warnings
+* Fixed minor PHP warnings which appeared when a v1 site was not able to connect to v2 during setup

 = 1.5.6 =